VVoruganti/blog/content/projects/latios.md

 great for building the context for queries.
 The curiosity, my fairly often usage of coding assistants, and experience building applications inspired me to try and build my own.
-I'm sure this is more complicated than I'm making it out in my head, but I haven't seen too many implementation that mess around a lot with the prompt of the copilot.
+I'm sure this is more complicated than I'm making it out in my head, but I haven't seen too many implementations that mess around a lot with the prompt of the copilot.
 From a cursory look at a lot of options they seem to just throw the current code file into the context window and send it to a model.
 So I wanted to mess with it more to see what things you can tune to make it better.